Affiliate links on Android Authority may earn us a commission. Learn more.

-The best cameras for kids:
+The best cameras for kids

 Editor’s note: This list of the best cameras for kids will be regularly updated as new devices launch and older ones are phased out.

-Of course, operating this camera requires skill and knowledge, so you will also need to be proficient in photography in order to teach your child how to use a Holga 120N.
-This camera isn’t for everyone, but it is affordable and a great tool for learning more than how to press a button.
+Of course, operating this camera requires skill and knowledge, so you will also need to be proficient in photography to teach your child how to use a Holga 120N.
+Either that or you will have to pay for classes or find good online tutorials.
+This camera isn’t for everyone, but it is affordable and an excellent tool for learning more than pressing a button.

-This will be great for casual 10MP photos and 4K video.
-A built-in touchscreen makes it easy to frame and preview photos.
+This will be great for casual 12MP photos and 4K videos.
+A built-in touchscreen makes it easy to frame and preview pictures.
 GoPro is trusted by the industry, making this an option you won’t regret.